NikosKaloritis/Journey-Overview/README.md

 # My Journey

 Hello!
-I am Nikos and this is apart of my journey and i have a B.Sc in Computer Science.I believe to be language agnostic with more knowledge in the set of low level languages.
-I have a passion in computer graphics, math, both pure and applied, low level technologies always actively discovering new skills.
+I'm Nikos Kaloritis, and this is a snapshot of my journey.
+With a B.Sc in Computer Science in hand, I'm like a language-agnostic explorer, delving into the diverse world of programming and beyond.
+I'm passionate about exploring new realms of knowledge, from computer graphics and mathematics to the endless possibilities of learning.

 My hobbies ➽ playing musical instruments, solving puzzles and stargazing!

-Currently, in my free time, i am working on my Vulkan game engine in (modern) C++ and some small arduino projects as well as webgl(Three.js).
+In my free time, I'm immersed in developing my Vulkan game engine in modern C++, exploring the intricacies of ray tracing, WebGL (Three.js), and foundational mathematics.
-Also planning to learn more about GPU-Powered Simulation.
+Additionally, I'm engaged in constructing an Arduino-based CPU.

 -----

 # iPRISM Research group: Museum of Karditsa - Virutal Reality Meuseum  (2022 - present)

-Collaborated with the Meuseum of Karditsa to create an interactive website for online visitors and enthusiasts about the exhibits of 1821's Greek War of Indepedance.
+Collaborated with the Meuseum of Karditsa to create an interactive website for online visitors and enthusiasts about the exhibits of the 1821's Greek War of Independence.
-There are three parts of the project, a (2D)two-dimensional and (3D)three-dimentional version, as well as a database system used by a network of museums (as well as the websites).
+The project comprises three parts: a 2D website, a 3D web app version, and a database system used by a network of museums (as well as the websites)."

 ## Tech Stack